FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-urls.md

 ## Map URL to a request
 The mapping is done on server side via an additional `ff-communication` attribute called `add-params`.

-`add-params` takes a comma-separated list of HTTP parameters which will be added to the FACT-Finder request.
+`add-params` takes a comma-separated list of HTTP parameters which will be added to the FactFinder request.
 Consider the following configuration:

 ```html